nickyiliwang0000/h/stuff-you-need-to-know/resources-and-cheat-sheets/code-review-best-practices.md

-# Code Review Best Practices
+# Code review best practices

-## What is a Code Review?
+## What is a code review?

 When a developer on a team finishes work on an issue, a component, or a project, another developer - or team of developers - will look over the code in order to offer feedback on how the code could be better.
 Code reviews are an industry-wide practice.
 All developers will have their code subject to review at some point in their career, if not consistently throughout.
-Code reviews are classless, meaning that senior developers will undergo review by all of their peers, both the more senior and more junior.
+Code reviews are classless, meaning that even senior developers will undergo review by all of their peers, including those who are more junior.
 You can think of it like marking and studying a paper at the same time!

-## Why do we Code Review?
+## Why do we code reviews?

 Code reviews are not just about offering feedback on someone else's work, but are also a chance to learn from it.
 Code reviews provide an opportunity to share knowledge!